-I’ve been doing henna hair dye now for 13 years, and learned a lot along the way, helping thousands of people get their hair in tip-top shape.
+I’ve been doing henna hair dye now for 16 years, and learned a lot along the way, helping thousands of people get their hair in tip-top shape.
 I love getting feedback from different people and know the myths, and tricks of the trade.
 I have mixed henna with hundreds of different ingredients.
-One thing I never learned about was techniques to keep the color in, and keeping it from fading.
+One thing I never learned about was techniques to keep the color in and keep it from fading.
 Most people’s hair is very absorbent, and a few are not.

 Do Try This at Home